SnowCutieOwO/snowcutieowo.github.io/Shopkeepers/installtion-updating.configuration.md

 # If enabled, players will only be able to place shopkeepers in places that
 # have been designated as commercial areas by Towny.
 enable-towny-restrictions: false

+# If enabled, players are only able to place shopkeepers in places where no
+# other plugin denies them to interact with blocks.
+check-spawn-location-interaction-result: false

 # In order to guard against unnoticed changes to a player's currently open
 # inventory, the Shopkeepers plugin verifies that the open inventory still